 Tell Others About What You’re Doing

 If you let other people know that you’re trying to stop drinking, you’ll feel more inclined to keep your word.
-A support system is vital to a successful alcohol recovery.
+A support group is vital to a successful alcohol recovery.
 You can tell your most trusted friends and family or even other drinking buddies who you know want to quit themselves.

 Get a New Stress Reliever

-It’s very hard to stop drinking at first because the stress makes you want to drink more.
+It’s very hard to stop drinking at first because the stress makes you want to drink heavily.
 However, the most important thing to do when you first start your new recovery plan is to find a new outlet.

 Running is an amazing way to focus all of your emotions into one activity.
 Taking up exercise as a form of stress relief is a great excuse to finally join a gym.